 And as holds true for many visually exciting platform games, the soundtrack is really upbeat and catchy.
 Maybe it doesn’t hit the same level as its cousins Plok or Cool Spot, but very few games do.
 Here, it adds to the overall ambiance and deserves at least a closer listen.

 Thanks to an uncanny and almost litigious closeness to its competing titles, Crazy Drake shares many strengths with the best games from its era.
 In some places, it improves, especially the kinder and more coherent platforming.
 Other aspects such as the action and occasional padding fall shorter.
 Maybe the game lacks inventiveness, but it still works pretty well, both in the context of similar games and on its own merits.
-One more platformer with an energetic animal hero won’t change the world, but Crazy Drake is a welcome addition to the pantheon.
+One more platformer with an energetic animal hero won’t change the world, but Crazy Drake is a welcome addition to that club.